vitaliyshvarz/jest-coverage-guard/README.md

 ### How does it work:

-  1. The script assumes that you are working with a project management software where you have ticket/issue numbers that are appended or included in every commit message, eg: "APP-12345: fixed typo in awesomefile.js"
+  1. The script expects you to prefix each commit message eg: "APP-12345: fixed typo in awesomefile.js"
   2. Script gets the name of the current branch (config: featureNameRegExp)
-  3. Extracts the ticket number from the branch name eg. APP-12345 (config: featureNameRegExp)
+  3. Extracts the feature-prefix from the branch name eg. APP-12345 (config: featureNameRegExp)
-  4. Gets all commits that contain this ticket number in the commit message.
+  4. Gets all commits that contain this feature-prefix in the commit message.
   5. Gets all url's of the files you have changed in those commits.
   6. Filters file URL's to get only app files (config: appRootRelativeToGitRepo) and skips files that contain exclude keywords (config: excludeKeywords).
   7. Finds report for each file from jest coverage report object.